 Yes, first as system administrator / technical programmer, after that in several software engineering functions.
 I worked for a company, providing IT solutions to organisations in the social security sector.
 I also worked for a subsidiary of a large financial company.

 Are you engaged in any other role apart from your teaching occupation at Inholland?

 Essentially people who like to solve puzzles.
 Many of our students are quite the tinkerers, they like to grasp a complicated problem and solve it.
 I tend to say that those graduating in marketing or economics are being discussed in the newspapers, but those graduating in applied mathematics change the world.

 How do you maintain personal contact with your students?

-Mathematical Engineering is a small programme, with only a few hundred students attending it at any one time.
+Applied Mathematics / Data Science is a small programme, with only a few hundred students attending it at any one time.
 That means I know almost all of them by name, and if there's something important going on, they usually tell us.

 When you know your students personally, it makes it easier to communicate.
 Because they know I am aware of their personal situation, I keep personal matters confidential, and I won't judge them, they usually feel secure enough to tell me what's going on.